theappbusiness/MasterFastfile/README.md

 Then setup your environments using the `.env` files created for you.
 To complete the setup just add the missing variable values.

-To use the MasterFastfile add the following command to your Fastfile:
+To use the MasterFastfile in an existing Fastfile, add the following command near the top of your Fastfile:

 ```ruby
 import_from_git(url: 'https://github.com/theappbusiness/MasterFastfile.git', branch: '3.0.0', path: 'Fastfile')
 ```
-For more detailed instructions [see our wiki](https://github.com/theappbusiness/MasterFastfile/wiki)

 ## Available lanes